RikuVan/svelte-custom-stores-demo/README.md

 }
 ```

-## The Svelte runtime stores
+## Svelte has a runtime and it is as skinny as ever

-It is not that far, to get from my naive version above to Svelte `writable` store.
-Some optimizations, an `update` method which works along the lines of React's setState by taking a function so you can merge your new state with the previous state, and some cleanup.
-In addition to the writable store, there are also a `readable` store, a writable store without the set and update, and a `derived` store which allows you to compute state from multiple stores.
-The docs explain all these stores and I will focus here more on how iterate on a basic writable store to create something new.
+It is not that far to get from my naive store to `writable` store shipped with Svelte: add an `update` method which works along the lines of React's `setState` by taking a function so you can merge your new state with the previous state, and add some optimizations and further subscription cleanup.
+In addition to the `writable` store, there are also a `readable` store--just a writable store without the `set` and `update` methods, and a `derived` store which allows you to compute state from multiple stores.
+The docs explain the basic functionality of these purposefully slim stores so I will focus here more on how turn a basic writable store into something that better fits your needs.

-## Hey, that looks a lot like an observable, doesn't it?
+## Hey, that looks a lot like an observable!?

-Indeed, fortunately this simple contract is very close to that of an observable, such as those provided by Rxjs. `Set` is basically equivalent to `next`.
-So if we like we could replace our crappy event bus with a `BehaviourSubject`.
+Indeed, this simple contract is very close to that of an observable, such as those provided by [Rxjs](https://rxjs.dev/). `Set` is basically equivalent to `next` in the observable world.
+So if we like, we could replace our humble event bus above with an observable or a subject.
+I would prefer the `BehaviourSubject`, which allows us to kick off with an initial value.

 ```
 import {BehaviorSubject} from "rxjs"